tedneward/Azgaarnoth/Creatures/Goat.md

 >- **Languages** —
 >- **Challenge** 1/2
 >___
->***Charge.***.
+>***Charge***.
 If the goat moves at least 20 feet straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra 5 (2d4) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.
 >
->***Sure-Footed.***.
+>***Sure-Footed***.
 The goat has advantage on Strength and Dexterity saving throws made against effects that would knock it prone.
 >
 >#### Actions
->***Ram.***.
+>***Ram***.
 Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 8 (2d4 + 3) bludgeoning damage.
 >

 ---